Can You Shock Pool After Adding Stabilizer? Complete Guide

 Dosage Adjustments

 Higher CYA levels mean you need higher chlorine levels to achieve the same sanitizing effect.
 This is because stabilizer binds with chlorine, creating a reserve but reducing active sanitization.
-Always use the FC/CYA ratio chart rather than guessing - it's based on scientific research and pool industry best practices.
+Always use the FC/CYA relationship — our all-in-one pool calculator estimates the free chlorine target for your CYA.
+It's based on scientific research and pool industry best practices.

 Safety Precautions